Yeomgeo

-He resided mainly in Eoksungsa Temple, Seoraksan, to encourage Zen Buddhism in Korea.
+Yeomgeo resided mainly in Eoksungsa Temple, Seoraksan, to encourage Zen Buddhism in Korea.
 Since Zen Buddhism at the moment was not widely accepted among Korean people, his discipline largely emphasized the inner mediation away from the pain, differing from the Buddhist mainstream.
 In his later life, he conveyed his seat to Chejing.

 The stupa holding Śarīra of Yeomgeo still stands in the site of Heungbeopsa temple in Wonju, which South Korean authorities registered to be no.104 National Treasure.